castholm/zig-examples/breakout/README.md

 Simple Breakout clone using SDL3 for video, audio, input, etc. How quickly can you break all the bricks?

-Uses the [castholm/SDL](https://github.com/castholm/SDL) Zig package, which builds SDL3 from source using the Zig build system.
+Uses [castholm/SDL](https://github.com/castholm/SDL) to build SDL3 from source.

 ![Preview](preview.gif)